ochoaap/reading-notes/README.md

 ### A growth mindset believes that one’s fundamental abilities can be developed through perseverance and effort; intelligence and talent are simply good starting points.
 A growth mindset is synonymous with a love of learning.By contrast, in a fixed mindset, intelligence and talent are seen as fixed traits, suggesting that success comes from these inherent qualities alone, without the need for further development or effort.

 # WHAT DOES GROWTH MINDSET MEAN TO *ME?*
-### In simple terms, a growth mindset to me is the mindset that enables and motivates growth and chang in a person
+### In simple terms, a growth mindset to me is the mindset that enables and motivates growth and change in a person
 ### The idea or mentality that we as people are always learning and should always be striving to be better.